 Unscrew the screw which secures the canister support.
 Remove the left-hand and right-hand side panels.
 Remove the back air cover.
 Remove the rear brush.
 Unscrew the screw which secures the bush (1).
 Remove the Benzing ring (2) and, if featured, the spacing washer (3).
 Disconnect the terminal block from the heater unit.
 Disconnect connectors on the main terminal block.
 Unscrew the screws which secure the rear panel to the crossbars and to the base.
 A screw beneath the heater unit secures the rear panel to the base.

-11.28 Drive belt and Drum
+11.26 Drive belt

 Remove the work top.
 Remove the side panels.
-Remove the rear panel.
-Remove the rear duct cover.
-Extract the belt.
-Remove the drum.
+Remove the belt tensioner spring Cut the damaged belt Remove the rear panel.
+Cut the rear scroll cover (it is not necessary to remove the motor).
+Remount the belt following the phases in figure.